 In its native range in the Andes, oca is vulnerable to many diseases.
 Most of the diseases are viral and their primary symptom is a reduction in yield.
 While many of the most widely available varieties of oca in North America have arrived through government quarantine and so should be substantially free of disease, there is no question that many others have arrived without undergoing any examination or treatment and carry viruses endemic to the Andes.
 These viruses are not easy for the grower to detect and very difficult to identify specifically.
 This is both good and bad; it is good because the effect of the viruses is mild enough that plants still yield reasonably well if they are not infected by too many, but it is bad because it is hard for the grower to determine which plants are affected in order to isolate them from the rest of the crop.

-Recognized viruses of oca include Arracacha virus B, Papaya mosaic virus, Potato black ringspot virus, and Potato virus T (FAO 2007).
+Recognized viruses of oca include Arracacha virus B, Papaya mosaic virus, Potato black ringspot virus, Potato virus T (FAO 2007), and Ulluco mild mosaic virus (Fletcher 2001).
 Some varieties of oca may be resistant to Potato virus T (Lizarraga 2000).
 None of these viruses are likely to occur in varieties that arrived in North America through agricultural quarantine.
 Because the viruses that they share in common are not present in North America, potato and oca probably do not require isolation or rotation between crops.

 The most common disease of oca in North America appears to be a stem rot.
 The lower portion of the oca stem goes soft and black and the stem often falls off.
 This may affect only a few stems or the entire plant.
 It appears that the disease is most severe in warm climates, where it may actually infect the tubers and degrade them in storage.
 In cool climates, like ours, plants typically survive the infection and I haven’t observed any problems with tubers in storage, although I reserve plants that have been infected for eating and do not replant the tubers.